 The sign above the door may have changed, but not the person in charge of the wines at Les Parcellaires—Isabelle Laurand, the cellarmaster since the turn of the century, has been retained.
 She’s a native Burgundian who back in the day went to school at Beaune’s well known Lycée Viticole (where Jean-Pierre Charlot from Domaine Voillot taught), and she has deep-seated relationships among a who’s who list of growers along the Côte.

 Laurand limits her selection to one wine from one grower per climat, working with organic or biodynamic growers whenever possible.
 Perforce, the quantities are small, sometimes only a barrel or two, and these are predominately older barrels—the rotation of new barrels is carefully managed and minimized to let a given site’s fruit and soil notes shine.
 Every wine in the stable—simple Bourgogne included—is raised in barrel.

-At the moment, the house produces just over forty different labels, ranging from Bourgogne to Grand Cru, with a swath of Premier Crus.
+Currently, as indicated, she’s working with 40 wines ranging from Bourgogne to Grand Cru, with a swath of Premier Crus.
 Roughly 25,000 bottles are produced, with the ultimate goal of reaching 60,000 bottles, or a modest 5,000 cases.
 The aim is to turn Les Parcellaires into one of Burgundy’s leading micro-négoces.

 |Saint Aubin "En Ebaupin"||Chardonnay||A high, south-facing lieu-dit tucked deep in the northernmost crook of Saint-Aubin’s valley.
 A long, full-bodied Chardonnay.
 1,500 bottles.
 Domaine tech sheet here.|